Member Organizations

 International Education Standards

-The Accountants Act 2010 outlines some general entry and educational requirements and states that the Botswana Institute of Chartered Accountants (BICA) may set more specific initial and continuing professional development (IPD and CPD respectively) for professional accountants.
-In accordance with the Financial Reporting Act 2010, the Botswana Accountancy Oversight Authority (BAOA) oversees the training, professional development programs, and examinations carried out by BICA.
+The Accountants Act, 2010, as amended, establishes the legal basis for professional accountancy education requirements in Botswana and authorizes the Botswana Institute of Chartered Accountants (BICA) to establish more specific initial professional development and continuing professional development requirements for professional accountants.
+In accordance with the Financial Reporting Act, 2010, as amended, the Botswana Accountancy Oversight Authority (BAOA) oversees the training, professional development programmes, and examinations carried out by BICA.

 Current Status: Adopted